Mathilde Lefebvre letter: Discovery of the letter

 In 2017, a New Brunswicker contacted Antoine Resche, president of the French Titanic Association, to announce that he had found a bottle containing a letter in the Bay of Fundy.
 Dated April 1912, it was signed by Mathilde Lefebvre, who was travelling with her mother and her siblings in third class on the Titanic; all perished in the tragedy.
 The text read: “Je jette cette bouteille à la mer au milieu de l'Atlantique. nous devons arriver à New York dans quelques jours.
 Si quelqu'un la trouve, prévenez la famille Lefebvre à Liévin.”
 (In English: I am throwing this bottle into the sea in the middle of the Atlantic.
 We are due to arrive in New York in a few days.
 If anyone finds it, tell the Lefebvre family in Lievin.)

-To verify the authenticity of the letter, Antoine Resche asked the person who discovered the letter to date the bottle, the ink and the paper.
+Antoine Resche advised the person who discovered the letter to have the bottle, the ink and the paper dated.

 Publication in La Voix Du Nord

 The case stalled until 2021, when a journalist from La Voix du Nord published an article entitled Qui était Franck Lefebvre, l’Haillicourtois qui a perdu une partie de sa famille dans le naufrage du Titanic ? (“Who was Franck Lefebvre, the Haillicourt man who lost part of his family in the sinking of the Titanic?”).
-From then on, the information was repeated in various news outlets, including France Bleu, L'indépendant, France Télévisions or RTL.
+From then on, the information was repeated in various news outlets, including France Bleu, L'indépendant, France Télévisions and RTL.